move-up-icon

 The Boba bridge supports the following tokens: BOBA, ETH, WBTC, USDC, USDT, BUSD, DAI, BNB, SUSHI, UNI, LINK, MATIC, BAT, FRAX, FTM, AVAX, GLM, REP, ZRX, DODO, OMG, UMA.
 See the full list.

-Is there a delay moving assets into or out of Boba?
+Is there a delay moving assets into or out of Boba Network?

 How much does a bridge transaction cost?